artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > will drag a nursing fawn through the dense woods
 > ~ (6.922-4)

-## Rape

-Aeacus's casual comment about his wife being worthy:

-> "Her name was Procris: it's likelier you've heard
-> about her ravished sister, Orithyia,
-> but were you to compare the two of them
-> in looks and manner, Procris was more worthy
-> of being ravished!"
-> ~ (6.990--5)

-Sometimes the raped women are proud that they were---in the least due to their semi-divine offpsring:

-But, if their flights are not evidence enoough of their unwillingness, then Ovid makes it clear other times:

-> "And after Neptune had taken his delight
-> by ravishing the maiden, he announced,
-> 'Whatever you desire will be granted!
-> Fear no refusal; ask and it is given.'
-> Caenis replied: 'The injury you've done me
-> requires a great wish to be set right,
-> that I might never suffer this again,
-> allow that I may be no more a woman,
-> and you will have fulfilled me utterly.'"
-> ~ (12.292--301)

 *All quotations are taken from Charles Martin's 2004 translation.
 Line numbers refer to the translation and not the original Latin.*